derele/Mouse_Eimeria_Field/README.md

 # Storage and curation of data generated from the European house mouse hybrid zone

-This repository is for storage of all relevant data on wild mice capture and

-including detection of Eimeria, Cryptosporidium, worms, detection methods and gene expression.
+This repository is for storage, curation and documentation of all relevant data on wild mice capture follwing laboratory assays including detection of Eimeria, Cryptosporidium, worms, gene expression, etc...

 # Structure: